danyi1212/drf-boilerplate/README.md

 Create a new folder with the name of your Django project, open a terminal in it and run:

+> **Note:** You may want to install the pip packages manually to install specific versions of packages.

 ``` bash
 $ git init
 $ virtualenv venv